Blog

 Data security and privacy

-In April 2023, Samsung employees used OpenAI to help them with writing code.
+In April 2023, Samsung employees used OpenAI to help them write code.
 The result?
 They leaked classified code for measuring superconductor equipment.
 As OpenAI states on their website, the data you feed into it is used to train the language learning model and teach it more things about the world.

 If you ask an AI tool to analyze or summarize data, it means that in most cases, someone else will be able to access that data.
 Be it the people behind the powerful AI analytics tool or the users wanting to learn, your data is not always safe.